Website powered by Dutch windmills

 The code will be adaptable to similar biological systems such as nerves, and some components will be reusable in an even wider range of applications.

 EuroHPC projects are for one half funded by the EuroHPC Joint Undertaking, and for the other half by the national funding agencies of the project partners.
-The following organizations are expected to fund the project, but at this time there are no commitments.
+At this time five of the six national organizations have confirmed that they will fund their part of the project.